michelleyong7/Fraud-Detection-Analysis/readme.md

 This project pushed me to combine multiple skills — from SQL querying and datetime wrangling to data visualization and risk scoring.
 I enjoyed building a fraud detection pipeline from scratch and learned how simple rules can scale into powerful decision tools.

-I’d love to work on projects like this professionally, especially where data helps protect people and systems.
-I'm always open to feedback or opportunities — feel free to connect!

 ## Tools Used